Enable sensitivity labels for Office files in SharePoint and OneDrive

 - Encryption that was applied by using Double Key Encryption

 - Encryption that was applied independently from a label, for example, by directly applying a Rights Management protection template.

-If you delete a label that's been applied to a document in SharePoint, rather than remove the label from the applicable label policy, the document when downloaded won't be labeled or encrypted.
-In comparison, if the labeled document is stored outside SharePoint, the document remains encrypted if the label is deleted.
+If you delete a label that's been applied to a document in SharePoint or OneDrive, rather than remove the label from the applicable label policy, the document when downloaded won't be labeled or encrypted.
+In comparison, if the labeled document is stored outside SharePoint or OneDrive, the document remains encrypted if the label is deleted.
 Note that although you might delete labels during a testing phase, it's very rare to delete a label in a production environment.

 How to enable sensitivity labels for SharePoint and OneDrive (opt-in)

 You can enable the new capabilities by using the Microsoft 365 compliance center, or by using PowerShell.
 As with all tenant-level configuration changes for SharePoint and OneDrive, it takes about 15 minutes for the change to take effect.

 Use the compliance center to enable support for sensitivity labels

 This option is the easiest way to enable sensitivity labels for SharePoint and OneDrive, but you must sign in as a global administrator for your tenant.

 Sign in to the Microsoft 365 compliance center as a global administrator, and navigate to Solutions > Information protection